ChemiKhazi/UnityToolbag/README.md

 - [SimpleSpriteAnimation](SimpleSpriteAnimation) - A very basic system for a simpler frame based animation for Unity's 2D system.
 - [SnapToSurface](SnapToSurface) - Editor tools to assist in positioning objects.
 - [SortingLayer](SortingLayer) - Tools for working with Unity's new sorting layers.
-- [TimeScaleIndependentUpdate](TimeScaleIndependentUpdate) - Components to make it easier to continue animations when `Time.timeScale` is set to 0 (i.e. paused).
 - [UnityConstants](UnityConstants) - Tool for generating a C# script containing the names and values for tags, layers, sorting layers, and scenes.

 ## Usage